Supreme Court to weigh ban on abortions after 15 weeks

 The Supreme Court announced Monday it will take up a major abortion case, weighing Mississippi’s ban on abortion after 15 weeks.

-The legal battle gives the justices a chance to revisit 1973’s landmark Roe v Wade ruling, which legalized abortion nationwide.
+The legal battle gives the justices a chance to revisit the landmark 1973 ruling Roe v Wade, which legalized abortion nationwide, and subsequent precedent like the court‘s 1992 ruling in Planned Parenthood v.
+Casey, which upheld the right to abortion without “undue influence” from the state.

 At least four of the nine justices voted to hear the case.
+The court‘s order on Monday did not identify the justices or comment on the case.

 Mississippi in 2018 enacted the Gestational Age Act, which bans abortions after 15 weeks unless there was a medical emergency or severe abnormality within the fetus.